jmfajardod/frobs_rl/README.md

 ## Python dependencies

-As the library is based in the [OpenAI Gym](https://github.com/openai/gym) and [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) libraries, one must install these libraries along with PyTorch and TensorBoard.
+As the library is based in the [Gymnasium](https://gymnasium.farama.org/index.html) and [stable-baselines3](https://github.com/DLR-RM/stable-baselines3) libraries, one must install these libraries along with PyTorch and TensorBoard.
 To go to the `frobs_rl` package and install these dependencies execute the following commands.

 Note that the following commands will try to install a PyTorch version without GPU support, as it is written in the dependencies of stable-baselines3, if your computer supports GPUs, you can install the GPU version of PyTorch by following the instructions on the [PyTorch website](https://pytorch.org).